 Stay in tiny house: Upstate NY camping in luxury

-Glampers can come an enjoy a camping stay in the Catskills of Upstate New York at this seven by 18-foot tiny house nestled in the forest.
+Glampers can come an enjoy a camping stay in the Catskills of Upstate New York and enjoy the novelty of a tiny house resort NY at this seven by 18-foot tiny house nestled in the forest.
 It is part of a 12-acre farm with goats, sheep, alpacas, and chickens and can sleep up to three guests.
 This tiny house NY, offers an open floor plan set with a sleeping loft and a day bed.
 There is also a table with seating for two and a small desk.
 Guests are sure to love their stay in the best tiny house Upstate NY has!

 There is access to a communal outdoor fire pit, a six-burner outdoor stove and grill, a hot double outdoor shower and an outhouse.
 High-speed internet is provided free of charge.
 It only works closer to the main houses, so guests may have to sit outside to access it.

 Sit back, relax, you're in the best tiny house resort Catskills has!
 Don't worry about searching for the best houses Albany, NY, Glamping Hub has got you covered.

 - 1 Extra Bed

 - Laundry service

 - Fire pit

 Check-in: 03:00 PM

 Be kind to the environment and take care of the surroundings.